 oxygen to its environment will help in eradicating it.
 Thus,

-it is important to keep sheep's hoofs trimmed.
+it is important to keep sheep's hooves properly trimmed; although care must be taken not to cause bleeding.
 Elimination of

 overgrown hoof tissue will result in less mud and manure packing,